someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 Whisper Radio is a (hopefully) 24/7 Internet radio station "hosted by a bot."

 Text-To-Speech (TTS, both AI and older-school) is leveraged to dynamically read news, texts, trends, announce the next song, report the weather, and maybe more!
+Configurable!

-Maybe the coolest feature is the interactive feature where the "host" replies to posts on [Fosstodon](https://fosstodon.org), under a specific hashtag.
+Maybe the coolest feature is the interactive feature where the "host" replies to posts on [Fosstodon](https://fosstodon.org), [under a specific hashtag](https://fosstodon.org/tags/whisperradio).

 [The Whisper Radio project is basically Bash scripting and is open source on GitHub](https://github.com/someodd/whisper-radio).